TOS Connect

 2 Technical use cases

-The team is currently focusing on technical use-case scenarios, but all of this has design implications.
-We are looking at what happens if a patient changes physios, how physios can add their own exercises to the database, how payments are handled etc.
+The team is currently focusing on technical use-case scenarios such as what happens if a patient changes physios, how physios can add their own exercises to the database, etc.

 Feedback